 - Beyerdynamic DT880 Pro 250 Ohm — Flatter and more extended bass response, but a spike in the 5–10 kHz range.

 As I’m basically trying to mix on a budget, I want to reveal problems — so the spike in the 5–10 kHz range did not worry me too much.
 I thought it might even reveal things that I’d otherwise miss.
 The bass response also looked good, as did the lower price, and the excellent review in Sound On Sound.
 That lead me to go with the Beyers.

-They come with a nice case, but mine rarely get put away.
+They come with a decent case, but mine rarely get put away.
 There’s also a screw-on 3.5 mm — 0.25 ″ adapter, which seems to be of good quality.

 I use them with a Musical Fidelity VCAN II headphone amp, and they sound great.
 I can hear kick drum thuds that I can’t hear on the monitors, and there is a great sense of clarity.

 I expected these headphones to be a useful tool — and that’s all I was looking for really.
-But I’ve also found that I enjoy listening to music through them as well.
+But I’ve also found that I enjoy listening to music through them too.